lifting-bits/anvill/README.md

 ## Supported Platforms

-Anvill is supported on Linux platforms and has been tested on Ubuntu 18.04 and 20.04.
+Anvill is supported on Linux platforms and has been tested on Ubuntu 20.04.

 ## Dependencies